- Many people are spending the holidays alone and could use a meaningful gesture.

 It’s always important to stay connected with clients, and typically, the holiday season provides another opportunity to really home in on that personal connection with customers.
 Those connections matter and have the power to bring joy and comfort.

 Making the effort doesn’t have to be extravagant to be meaningful.
 Something as simple as a quick message on social media can make the difference, according to CPA Practice Advisor.
 The site suggests personalizing the content put out on social media channels and newsletters by highlighting clients and agents with blurbs and photos.

 CPA Practice Advisor also suggests the simple yet effective gesture of mailing a holiday or New Year’s card with a handwritten note.

-For many brokers and agents, adding in a little extra connection during the holidays has been a longstanding practice, and this year, they are finding new ways to engage with clients.
+For many brokers and agents, adding in a little extra connection during the holidays has been a longstanding practice, and they’re finding new ways to engage with clients.